Ervie/jikan.net/README.md

 # Changelog

-## 06.01.2019 - Version 1.2.1
+## 06.01.2019 - Version 1.2.1/1.2.2

 - `Jikan` class has parameterless contructor now, which makes requests over HTTPS by default.
-- New class `BaseJikanRequest` with cache related properties is now inherited by all main classes returned from wrapper methods.
+- New class `BaseJikanRequest` with cache related properties is now inherited by all main classes returned from wrapper methods (search request only in version 1.2.2).

 ## 01.01.2019 - Version 1.2.0